gcorobcook/My_chess_program/README.md

 a graphical interface,
 a chess engine,...

-So far only for local games on one computer, and the engine needs a lot of training.
+So far only for local games on one computer, and the engine needs more training.